isharam7978/Banking-Loan-Repayment-prediction-Model-using-Machine-Learning/README.md

 6) Workflow:
    1) Data collection & cleaning : Handle Missing Values, Duplicates and outliers
-   2) Train Model with use LogisticRegression
+   2) Train Model with use LinearRegression
-   3) Evaluate : Accuracy_score,Precision_score,Recall_score,F1_score